Land surveyor shall mean a person who engages in the practice of land surveying.

 All applicants, who are nonresidents of the State of Nebraska applying for registration as a land surveyor under Section 81-8,120, R.R.S., who are registered in another state, which maintains standards equal to or greater than those required by the State of Nebraska may apply for registration by reciprocity.

-Application forms for registration as a land surveyor and surveyor-in-training may be obtained from the office of the Secretary of the Board of Examiners for Land Surveyors.
+Application forms for registration as a land surveyor and surveyor-in-training can be found under publications and forms.

 No application for registration as a land surveyor will be accepted unless it is accompanied by a check, draft or money order in the amount of $40.00 made payable to the Secretary of the Board of Examiners for Land Surveyors.
 The fee shall be considered an application fee and shall not be returned to applicants who are unsuccessful for any reason.